Time to Talk About It

 Here are a few reasons you should not start your own small business (yet).

-1. You do not have a solid business plan, set in place that is goal driven with milestones
+1. You do not have a solid business plan, set in place that is goal driven with milestones2.
+You do not have enough $ to invest in yourself let alone others

 3. You have not done research to determine your competitive market